Taper Fade

 Mid Taper Fade Haircut

-Mid Taper Fade Haircut: The Perfect Balance for Every Hair Type
+Mid Taper Fade: The Balanced Haircut for Every Style

 low taper fade haircut